apache/solr-sandbox/CROSSDC.md

    *groupId* - the group id to give Kafka for the consumer, default to the empty string if not specified.

+The following additional configuration properties should either be specified for both the producer and the consumer or in the shared Zookeeper central config properties file.
+This is because the Consumer will use a Producer for retries.

+   *batchSizeBytes* - the maximum batch size in bytes for the queue *bufferMemoryBytes* - the amount of memory in bytes allocated by the Producer in total for buffering *lingerMs* - the amount of time that the Producer will wait to add to a batch *requestTimeout* - request timeout for the Producer - when used for the Consumers retry Producer, this should be less than the timeout that will cause the Consumer to be removed from the group for taking too long.

 #### Central Configuration Option

 You can optionally manage the configuration centrally in Solr's Zookeeper cluster by placing a properties file called *crossdc.properties* in the root Solr Zookeeper znode, eg, */solr/crossdc.properties*.
 This allows you to update the configuration in a central location rather than at each solrconfig.xml in each Solr node and also automatically deals with new Solr nodes or Consumers to come up without requiring additional configuration.